4835 East Cactus Road, Suite 260, Scottsdale AZ 85254

-IHS Trust Responsibility: Yoder & Langford is currently working on three litigation matters where tribes are seeking to confirm that the United States owes a trust responsibility in the provision of health care for Indians.
-IHS has defended, arguing that tribes have no legal right to enforce trust responsibilities for health care.
-Over the next few months, we will be seeking input from tribes to explore possible consultation efforts to address what duties should be owed with regard to health care.
+IHS Trust Responsibility: Yoder & Langford continues work on strengthening an enforceable trust responsibility in the provision of health care for Indians.
+IHS has defended several recent cases arguing that tribes have no legal right to enforce trust responsibilities for health care.

 General Welfare Exclusion: With the passage of Internal Revenue Code Section 139E, we are working on many general welfare ordinance and tribal member program revisions.
 Tribes who have not yet amended their codes and programs to meet Code Section 139E will want to consider changes as soon as possible.